 Students are permitted to write their dissertation in the same general area as one of their essays.
 In such cases, the dissertation and essay have to address different questions, and the dissertation must give evidence of a substantial new research effort.
-Students may take the opportunity of working on the Critical Literature Review Essay at the start of the course to make an initial exploration of the important questions and themes in the field in which they intend to write their dissertation.
+Students may take the opportunity of working on the Critical Literature Review to make an initial exploration of the important questions and themes in the field in which they intend to write their dissertation.
 The topic of the dissertation must be submitted for approval at the end of February.

 Part III teaching